The Hidden Causes of Shoulder Pain: Why It's Rarely a 'Shoulder Problem'

 Think of your shoulder pain as a warning light on your car's dashboard.
 You can cover the light, but until you fix the underlying engine issue, the problem remains.
 Similarly, treating just the shoulder without addressing the root cause often leads to recurring pain.

-The moment you feel pain is usually the 'last straw'—the point where your shoulder's tolerance for poor mechanics is finally breached.
+The moment you feel pain is usually the 'last straw' - the point where your shoulder's tolerance for poor mechanics is finally breached.
 The real issue has likely been developing for weeks, months, or even years.

-1. Upper Back Stiffness (The #1 Culprit)
+2. Hidden Cause #1: Upper Back Stiffness (The #1 Culprit)

 This is, by far, the most overlooked factor in shoulder pain.
 Your shoulder blade (scapula) glides over your upper back (thoracic spine).
 If this foundation is stiff, your shoulder is forced to move on a faulty base, leading to compensations and overload.